 For the first five years, the futuristic pavilion will be moored in the Rijnhaven, serving as an expertise centre for an innovative and inspiring approach to climate, energy and water.
-This focus will make the centre the window and showpiece of the Dutch Water Centre in formation.

 The floating pavilion is remarkable not only because of the spheres floating on the water, but also because of its climate-proof, innovative, sustainable and flexible qualities.
 The floating pavilion is a pilot and a catalyst for floating construction in Rotterdam.
 The pavilion consists of three connected spheres, the largest of which has a radius of 12 meters.
 The floor area of the pavilion island is over 46 by 24 meters.
 It will be moored in the Rijnhaven until 2015: after that, it will be shipped off to another part of Stadshavens.
 The Rijnhaven is a suitable location for the pavilion due to the limited beating of the waves.
 Furthermore, fewer and fewer inland vessels will use the harbour.
 Moreover, the Rijnhaven is easily accessible by public transport, also over water.
 The complex is a design by the design team Deltasync/PublicDomain Architects.
 It was constructed by Dura Vermeer.

 Climate-proof and prominent landmark